mistersoftware/mistersoftware/README.md

 I´ll pursue a deep knowledge and understanting of the different variables that affect and make an impact in the bussiness.

-## Take a look to some of my projects
+## 👀 Take a look to my open source projects